rikithamanjunath/Web-Proxy-containers/Docker-tomcat/README.md

        > sleep 2m
        > done
     8. Go to minikube dashboard to see the changes
-        You should see container getting terminated and coming backup every minute
+        You should see container getting terminated and coming backup every 2 minutes
     9. Clean up
         Now you can clean up the resources you created in your cluster: kubectl delete service docker-tomcat